 Hello my beautiful fellow bookworms!
-It’s time for another book review, again originally read and reviewed over on the Whispering Stories Book Blog.
-This one is definitely a book I’ll be keeping front and centre of my bookcase instead of boxed into storage – it’s so pretty and just seemed to really resonate with me for some reason.
+It’s time for another book review, originally read and reviewed over on the Whispering Stories Book Blog.
+Be Frank With Me is definitely a book I’ll be keeping front and centre of my bookcase instead of boxed into storage – it’s so pretty and just seemed to really resonate with me for some reason.
 Anyhoo – let’s get on with this book review!

 Be Frank With Me by Julia Claiborne Johnson* immediately stood out with its bright teal cover and simple artwork – I enjoyed the aesthetic and it fits perfectly with the persona of our protagonist Frank, too.